wp-plugins/memberfindme/readme.txt

 * Fixes compatibility with Yoast SEO 1.7.3 and up
 * Adds membership level filter for signup form
 * Adds option to always display name for member slideshow widget

+= 3.5 =
+* Updated resources to not load from MaxCDN, which may be blocked due to SpamHaus listing